 According to the U.S. Centers for Disease Control and Prevention (CDC), helmets are estimated to prevent 37 percent of crash deaths among motorcycle riders and 41 percent of crash deaths for motorcycle passengers.
 A full-face helmet will give a biker the most protection—these types of helmets typically have moveable face shields that can protect a rider’s eyes.
 Some riders, on the other hand, choose a three-quarter open-face helmet, while others still choose half helmets that are more prone to falling off during a collision.
 When making a decision regarding which helmet to wear, it is important to choose one that is comfortably snug while also meeting the Department of Transportation (DOT) standards.

-For the above-mentioned insurance policy, the coverage needs to include at least $20,000 for a no-passenger crash, as well as at least $20,000 per person for an accident with a passenger.
+For a Michigan insurance policy that includes first-party medical benefits, the coverage needs to include at least $20,000 for a no-passenger crash, as well as at least $20,000 per person for an accident with a passenger.
 However, if a passenger has security on their own motorcycle insurance policy of at least this same price, the injured motorcyclist must only have the minimum $20,000 coverage.

-A Lawyer Could Help to Explain Michigan Motorcycle Helmet Laws
+A Lawyer To Explain Michigan Motorcycle Helmet Laws

 - 29000 Inkster Road